 - Founded in 2003, Wilary Winn provides expert, unbiased, fee-based, actionable advice to banks and credit unions.
-We have more than 600 financial institution clients in 49 states, including 41 of the top 100 credit unions. - Our mission is to strengthen community financial institutions because we believe they are key to healthy communities. - Our sole focus on financial institutions for over two decades means you can have confidence in us.
+We have more than 600 financial institution clients in 49 states, including 41 of the top 100 credit unions and 73 publicly traded banks. - Our mission is to strengthen community financial institutions because we believe they are key to healthy communities. - Our sole focus on financial institutions for over two decades means you can have confidence in us.
 We are recognized as experts in the field by our colleagues, the major accounting firms, and regulators.